ThursdayChurch/styleguide.thursdaychurch.org/style-guide.md

 Instead, we’d say:  Looking for your give?
 Log in to NPCC.me

 We keep it positive.
-We wouldn’t say:  You can’t send a campaign if you don’t have a list of subscribers.
+We wouldn’t say:  You can’t sign up for Core Class 201 until you’ve completed 101.
-Instead, we’d say: Upload a list of subscribers to get started on your first campaign.
+Instead, we’d say: To get started with Core Classes sign up for 101.

 Writing for NorthPointe